torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LoBJOkhtDQQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Of course, starting a conversation with his audience also brought us some unforgettable moments; like that time Trevor talked with a Frenchman in the audience about living in Atlanta and French fries (which turned out to be not from France), or with an Egyptian woman about the similarities between Egyptian leaders and Donald Trump.
-Or when he had a guy who had to change his name because he was always selected by the airport security for a precheck.
+Or when he had a guy who had to change his name because he was always selected by the airport security for a pre-check.

 I could go on and on about how swiftly and wittily Trevor reacted to these questions and stories, never offending these people, but see for yourself: